larryturner/diamondback/readme.md

-**PolynomialRateFilter** instances approximate a signal evaluated at an effective frequency equal to the product of the normalized frequency and a rate greater than or equal to one, supporting interpolation through localized polynomial approximation with no group delay.
+**PolynomialRateFilter** instances approximate a signal evaluated at an effective frequency equal to the product of the normalized frequency and a rate greater than zero, supporting decimation and interpolation through localized polynomial approximation with no group delay.

 **PolyphaseRateFilter** instances approximate a signal evaluated at an effective